LumaxTechnologies/BQ-Features/doc/features/2-pipelines-integration/data-transfers.md

 ## Demo doc

-For the BQ-Features demo, data is loaded once via `bqdemo deploy infra` (CSVs into the demo dataset and GCS).
+For the BQ-Features demo, data is loaded into the demo dataset and GCS (e.g. CSVs under `demo_data/`).
 You can add a **transfer config** that periodically loads from the demo GCS bucket into BigQuery to simulate recurring ingestion.

 ## Demo material